 You should be assessed for NHS continuing healthcare before a decision is made about whether you are eligible for NHS-funded nursing care.

 Most people don't need a separate assessment for NHS-funded nursing care.
-However, if you do need an assessment or you haven't already had one, your clinical commissioning group (CCG) can arrange an assessment for you.
-Find your local CCG.
+However, if you do need an assessment or you haven't already had one, your integrated care board (ICB) can arrange an assessment for you.

 Outcome of the assessment